-Some trails are so long and strenuous that they’re intimidating, but so scenic that you just don’t want to miss them.
+Some trails are long and strenuous, but so scenic that you don’t want to miss them.
 The spectacular Lookout Mountain Trail in the Ochoco Mountains of Central Oregon is just such a ride.
 The trail is 12 miles long (one way!), but it has trailheads at both ends you can do a trailer shuttle and experience the entire trail with half the effort.

 You'll start at the Lookout Mountain Trailhead and ride up the Lookout Mountain Trail, gaining 3,000 feet of elevation in 8 miles.
 Along the way you’ll see a historic spring, wildflower meadows, splendid views of the ridges to the west, a remarkable rockpile of columnar basalt, and a 360-degree panorama from the mountain’s tabletop summit.

 Just before you reach the summit, you'll come to a sharp switchback on the edge of a cliff.
 As you approach it, call out or blow your whistle to alert descending mountain bikes to your presence.

 After you cross the summit of Lookout Mountain, you can continue on the Independent Mine or Mother Lode Trails, or stay on the Lookout Mountain Trail.
 All three will take you down the north side of the mountain, past the old Independent Mine (which extracted cinnabar, the stuff that mercury is derived from).

 You’ll see evidence of the mining activity, including an old mine building and the entrance to a mine shaft.
 And with a short detour from the trail you can visit the abandoned mine’s headquarters, smelter, a bunkhouse, and other historic outbuildings.
 You'll end at the Round Mountain South Trailhead.